-By continuing to gain access to documentation under challenging circumstances, we assisted the World Bank in documenting expenditure amounting to over USD 29.74 million in its legacy project portfolio, which might otherwise have been written off after August 2021.
+By continuing to gain access to documentation under challenging circumstances, we assisted the World Bank in documenting expenditure amounting to over USD 29.74 million in the legacy project portfolio, which might otherwise have been written off after August 2021.
 Our financial monitoring focused on Harmonized Approach to Cash Transfers (HACT) audits for HER and an expenditure review for CRLP.
 We provided alternative assurance arrangements through reviews of Statements of Cash Receipts and Payments (SCRPs).
 We continued to monitor ARTF and International Development Association (IDA) project bank balances and proceeded with the validation of outstanding commitments under CASA 1000.

-As part of our physical project and sector monitoring, we completed a total of 2,016 location visits and 69,021 in-person and telephone interviews.6
+As part of our physical project and sector monitoring, we completed a total of 2,016 location visits and 69,021 in-person and telephone interviews.2

 Our physical monitoring under the UNOPS-implemented CRLP included 820 location visits.
-We visited 335 subprojects and monitored the ECA compliance by 384 Community Development Councils (CDCs).
-We conducted 9,669 in-person and telephone interviews to monitor ECA compliance, Labor-Intensive Work (LIW), Cash For Work (CFW), and Social Grant (SG) provision.
+We visited 335 subprojects and monitored the ECA adherence of 384 Community Development Councils (CDCs).
+We conducted 9,669 in-person and telephone interviews to monitor ECA adherence, Labor-Intensive Work (LIW), Cash For Work (CFW), and Social Grant (SG) provision.

-For EFSP, we also completed verification of FAO TPMA baseline and beneficiary verification (BBV) and post-distribution monitoring (PDM) findings relating to the 2022 wheat package distribution through 2,342 phone interviews.
+Under EFSP, we also completed verification of FAO TPMA baseline and beneficiary verification (BBV) and postdistribution monitoring (PDM) findings relating to the 2022 wheat package distribution through 2,342 phone interviews.

-We completed in-person collection of ESS and construction data from 559 health facilities for the UNICEF-implemented HER and counter-verified UNICEF TPMA findings from 120 health facilities (HFs).
+We completed in-person collection of ESS and construction data from 559 health facilities for the UNICEFimplemented HER and counter-verified UNICEF TPMA findings from 120 health facilities (HFs).
 As part of project monitoring, we completed 22,388 in-person interviews.

-We monitored 52 training sessions (48 in-person and four online) and conducted 292 in-person and phone interviews for NCCSP, implemented by UNDP.
+We visited 48 training locations and conducted 292 in-person and phone interviews for NCCSP, implemented by UNDP.

-For ESM, we conducted 368 in-person market visits and 28,433 in-person and telephone interviews up to August.7
+For ESM, we conducted 368 in-person market visits and 28,433 in-person and telephone interviews up to August.3